jflamy/owlcms4/README.md

   - **Countdown timer for breaks** (before introduction, before first snatch, break before clean and jerk, technical break)
   - Production of **group results/protocol sheets**
   - Option to treat the competition as a **Masters competition** with proper processing of age groups.
   - **3 and 5-person jury**.
+Jury members see referee decisions as they happen.
 Jury members see their vote outcome once all jurors have voted.

 ### Licensing and Caveats
 This is free, as-is, no warranty *whatsoever* software.
 If you just want to run it as is for your own club or federation, just download from the [Releases](https://github.com/jflamy/owlcms4/releases) page and go ahead.
 You should perform your own tests to see if the software is fit for your own purposes and circumstances.